5 Reasons your organization needs to think about business ethics

 Human beings possess their own individual sense of right and wrong.
 When an employer’s actions and attitudes contrast with someone’s personal beliefs, problems result.

 Modern job seekers can find a plethora of information on potential employers.
 Negative hiring practices such as nepotism, favoritism, and discrimination can make candidates immediately pass over a given company.
-Likewise, hearing about poor treatment of employees, questionable practices with customers, breaking laws, and the like leads prospects more often than not to avoid a company.
-Why chance getting into a sticky situation?

-Those who take on jobs and later discover ethical conflicts experience a great deal of turmoil.
-Even if a worker is not the one performing questionable acts, he may fear for his own reputation through guilt by association.
-Or, he may just feel deflated to be there.
 Unethical workplace situations cause stress.
-Leaders may pressure employees to keep quiet, overlook things, or actively commit crimes in order to keep their jobs or advance up the ladder.
+Leaders may pressure employees to keep quiet, overlook things, or actively commit crimes to keep their jobs or advance.
 The weight of how to respond, including whether or not whistle-blowing would result in repercussions, often proves too heavy, and leaving to seek employment elsewhere proves a saner option.

 Research supports this type of outcome.
 According to Deloitte’s 2022 Gen Z and Millennial Survey, nearly two in five people from these age groups say they have rejected a job or assignment because it did not align with their values.
-Meanwhile, those who are satisfied with their employers’ societal and environmental impact, and their efforts to create a diverse and inclusive culture, are more likely to want to stay with their employer for more than five years.

 An unethical corporate culture can damage your reputation

-A global survey conducted by the Human Resource Institute (HRI) and commissioned by the American Management Association (AMA) posed the interesting question “Why should companies behave ethically?”
+A global survey conducted by the Human Resource Institute (HRI) and commissioned by the American Management Association (AMA) posed the interesting question, “Why should companies behave ethically?”
 The number one response was not “to do the right thing” (though that answer did come in a close second).
 The top-ranked reason was “to protect a company’s brand and reputation.”

 Practicing corporate social responsibility can help you stand out

 While not Friedman’s cup of tea, many modern businesses make CSR part of their business practices and ethics.
 They purposely operate in ways that enhance society — such as supporting social causes, minimizing carbon footprints, performing volunteer work, and donating to charity.
-These actions not only increase morale among those in your organization, they can generate good vibes among the public.
-With so many businesses centered on profitability, a firm marketed as one that cares about the greater good draws attention.

 It is no secret that businesses want to make money, and research shows a link between ethical values and profitability.
 According to Ethisphere’s Ethics Index, the 2022 World’s Most Ethical Companies honorees outperformed a comparable index of large-cap companies by 24.6 percentage points from January 2017 to January 2022.

-What might be going on here that explains this finding?
-Maybe customers are drawn more to companies that make good ethical decisions.
-Or, perhaps fines, lawsuits, and lawyer fees eat up much of the profits at companies with a questionable code of ethics.
 It also stands to reason that leaders and employees alike at places with a high ethical culture demonstrate greater respect for one another, leading to better decision-making and less conflict among teams.
 They may also have a greater desire to give 100% because they trust their employers have their best interests at heart.